AckerlyXu/heima/articles/hdinsight/hdinsight-apps-install-custom-applications.md

     <a href="https://portal.azure.cn/#create/Microsoft.Template/uri/https%3A%2F%2Fhditutorialdata.blob.core.windows.net%2Fhdinsightapps%2Fcreate-linux-based-hadoop-cluster-in-hdinsight.json" target="_blank"><img src="./media/hdinsight-apps-install-custom-applications/deploy-to-azure.png" alt="Deploy to Azure"></a>

+    >[!NOTE]
-    >[AZURE.NOTE] Templates you downloaded from the GitHub Repo "azure-quickstart-templates" must be modified in order to fit in the Azure China Cloud Environment.
+    > Templates you downloaded from the GitHub Repo "azure-quickstart-templates" must be modified in order to fit in the Azure China Cloud Environment.
 For example, replace some endpoints -- "blob.core.windows.net" by "blob.core.chinacloudapi.cn", "cloudapp.azure.com" by "chinacloudapp.cn"; change the allowed location to "China North" and "China East"; change the HDInsight Linux version to Azure China supported one, 3.5.

     This button opens a Resource Manager template on the Azure portal preview.
 The Resource Manager template is located at [https://hditutorialdata.blob.core.windows.net/hdinsightapps/create-linux-based-hadoop-cluster-in-hdinsight.json](https://hditutorialdata.blob.core.windows.net/hdinsightapps/create-linux-based-hadoop-cluster-in-hdinsight.json).
 To learn how to write this Resource Manager template, see [MSDN: Install an HDInsight application](https://msdn.microsoft.com/zh-cn/library/mt706515.aspx).
 2. Follow the instruction to create cluster and install Hue.
-For more information on creating HDInsight clusters, see [Create Linux-based Hadoop clusters in HDInsight](/documentation/articles/hdinsight-hadoop-provision-linux-clusters/).
+For more information on creating HDInsight clusters, see [Create Linux-based Hadoop clusters in HDInsight](./hdinsight-hadoop-provision-linux-clusters.md).

-In addition to the Azure portal preview, you can also use [Azure PowerShell](/documentation/articles/hdinsight-hadoop-create-linux-clusters-arm-templates/#deploy-with-powershell) and [Azure CLI](/documentation/articles/hdinsight-hadoop-create-linux-clusters-arm-templates/#deploy-with-cli) to call Resource Manager templates.
+In addition to the Azure portal preview, you can also use [Azure PowerShell](./hdinsight-hadoop-create-linux-clusters-arm-templates.md#deploy-with-powershell) and [Azure CLI](./hdinsight-hadoop-create-linux-clusters-arm-templates.md#deploy-with-cli) to call Resource Manager templates.

 ## Validate the installation
 You can check the application status on the Azure portal preview to validate the application installation.
 In addition, you can also validate all HTTP endpoints came up as expected and the webpage if there is one: